 Sometimes it’s difficult for the SELF to be in charge and lead the parts and this causes our parts to take over and run the show.

-As our parts were formed to protect us from whatever trauma event was happening at the time, the parts being in charge are usually overburdened with responsibility and that’s when we act in ways that might not be considered acceptable to ourselves and/or others.
+As our parts were formed to protect us from whatever traumatic event was happening at the time, the parts being in charge are usually overburdened with responsibility and that’s when we act in ways that might not be considered acceptable to ourselves and/or others.

 “You’re acting like a child” is something we might hear if our parts are overwhelming our SELF.

-Through providing love and compassion to our parts and listening to and understanding their concerns, with the help of a trained therapist, we can help our parts unburden and free up our system.
+By providing love and compassion to our parts and listening to and understanding their concerns, with the help of a trained therapist, we can help our parts unburden and free up our system.

 All Parts Are Welcome and needed in our system, they only need to be understood.